 3 large eggs

-2/3 cup Sukrin Gold, or other brown sugar style, granulated sweetener
+2/3 cup brown sugar style, granulated sweetener I use this

 1/2 teaspoon fine sea salt

-1/3 cup Sukrin fiber syrup, or other syrup style sweetener
+1/3 cup fiber syrup style sweetener I use this

 2 teaspoons pure vanilla extract